-CURRENT PROVISIONS PROPOSED REFORMS COMMENTS Shire of Narrogin Position • Support WALGA recommendation(s) 1.5 Rapid Red Card Resolutions Currently, local governments have different local laws and standing orders that govern the way meetings run.
+CURRENT PROVISIONS PROPOSED REFORMS COMMENTS Shire of Narrogin Position Support WALGA recommendation(s) 1.5 Rapid Red Card Resolutions Currently, local governments have different local laws and standing orders that govern the way meetings run.
 Presiding members (Mayors and Presidents) are reliant on the powers provided in the local government standing orders local laws.
 Differences between local governments is a source of confusion about the powers that presiding members have to deal with disruptive behaviours at council meetings.
 Disruptive behaviour at council meetings is a very common cause of complaints.
-Having the Presiding Member be able to deal with these problems should more quickly resolve problems that occur at council meetings. consistent across Western Australia (see item 2.6).
+Having the Presiding Member be able to deal with these problems should more quickly resolve problems that occur at council meetings.
+It is proposed that Standing Orders are made consistent across Western Australia (see item 2.6).
 Published recordings of all meetings would also become standard (item 3.1).
-Shire of Narrogin Position • Support WALGA recommendation(s) noting that it could be open to abuse if not supported by clear guidelines.
+It is proposed that Presiding Members have the power to "red card" any attendee (including councillors) who unreasonably and repeatedly interrupt council meetings.
+This power would: Require the Presiding Member to issue a clear first warning If the disruptions continue, the Presiding Member will have the power to "red card" that person, who must be silent for the rest of the meeting.
+A councillor issued with a red card will still vote, but must not speak or move motions If the person continues to be disruptive, the Presiding Member can instruct that they leave the meeting.
+Any Presiding Member who uses the "red card" or ejection power will be required to notify the Inspector.
+Where an elected member refuses to comply with an instruction to be silent or leave, or where it can be demonstrated that the presiding member has not followed the law in using these powers, penalties can be imposed As above Shire of Narrogin Position • Support WALGA recommendation(s) noting that it could be open to abuse if not supported by clear guidelines.